sebrauschert/OceanOmics-amplicon/README.md

 - `renv` for a version controlled `R` environment including the `renv` package
 - `amplicon` for all utilities required, e.g. `cutadapt`and `seqkit`
 - `taxonkit` for taxonomy-related tasks
+- `pytaxonkit`dependencies for the python script for the  16S and MiFish blast

 To create those environments, first install miniconda end then run the following: